Physics @ Disney

 The device provides only acceleration data (in units of g's or, converted, m/s2).
 Velocity may be found by integrating acceleration with respect to time.
 Integrating velocity will then result in position.

-In the case of this data, a simple numerical method may be used to determine velocity by multiplying acceleration times Δx (which is 40ms in this case where a 25Hz sample rate is employed).
+In the specific case of this data, a simple numerical method may be used to determine velocity by multiplying acceleration times Δx (which is 40ms in this case where a 25Hz sample rate is employed).
 A spreadsheet was used to analyze this data as follows:

 - The nominal value for one-g is found by averaging several hundred samples while the ride car is stationary.
 In theory, any one value would work but due to noise in the system, an average is taken.
 This value is, numerically, approximately 345.